Accessibility

 Puppet stage requires touch gestures

 The core creative experience—moving, resizing, and rotating puppets on stage—requires touch gestures (including pinch and rotate).
-This is not fully accessible via keyboard or Switch Control.
+This is not fully accessible via keyboard or Switch Control on iOS.
 All other parts of the app (menus, cast selection, recording controls, saving) are fully accessible.

 No captions or audio descriptions for recordings